-Korsakov lies on Aniva Gulf at Sakhalin Island's southern end in Far East Russia.
-This large island is situated between Tatar Strait and Sea of Okhotsk, north of the Japanese Hokkaido island.
-Korsakov was established in 1853 as a fortified post and was the first Russian military post located on the island.
-It became a port in 1909.
-From 1905 to 1945 it was ruled by Japan and called Otomar.
-In 1946 Korsakov became a city and received its present name.
+Korsakov is a port city on Aniva Gulf (Sakhalin Island's southern end) in Far East Russia.
+This large island is located between Tatar Strait and Okhotsk Sea, north of Hokkaido island (Japan).
+The town was established in 1853 as a fortified post - the island's first Russian military post.
+It became a seaport in 1909.
+From 1905 to 1945, the town was ruled by Japan and named Otomar.
+In 1946, the town became a city and received its present name.

-Sakhalin is 948 km (589 miles) long from north to south and nearly 160 km (100 miles) wide.
-Most of the land is mountainous, and reaches 1,609 m (5,279 feet) at Mount Lopatin.
-Fishing, oil, natural-gas, coal mining, lumbering are among the main industries.
+Sakhalin Island has length 948 km (589 mi, north-south) and max-width 160 km (100 mi).
+Most of the land is mountainous, with highest elevation point (Mount Lopatin) 1609 m / 5280 ft.
+Fishing, oil, natural gas, coal mining, lumbering are among the main industries.
 Most of the population (around 35,000) is Russian.
 The major town is Yuzhno-Sakhalinsk, located to the north of Korsakov.
 The isle is subject to earthquakes.

-Most cruise ships to Sakhalin Island dock (anchor) at Korsakov - port town on the southern coast (to the east of mainland Asia).
+Most cruise ships to Sakhalin Island dock/anchor at Port Korsakov (locode RUKOR) located on the southern coast (to the east of mainland Asia).
 This is an anchorage port, and passengers are transported to the shore is via the ship's tender boats.
-Some (smaller-zised) ships dock at the fishing port.
+Some (smaller-sized) ships dock at the fishing port.

 Port Korsakov cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Korsakov, Sakhalin Island, Russia.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.